POlLLOGAMER/DNC-DIAC-NET-CHAIN/README.md

 ## Quick Start (Prebuilt .zip for Windows)

-If you downloaded `DNC program.zip`:
+If you downloaded `DNC Program.zip`:

 1. Ensure Python for Windows is installed (for future extensibility; the prebuilt executable itself does not require Python to run).
 2. Extract `DNC program.zip` to a folder.